• News

 ABOUT US

 Corp!
-Magazine is the only statewide business publication dedicated to business owners and C-Suite leaders.
-The print and digital publications are a resource for Michigan businesses by providing breaking business news, COVID-19 guidelines, best practices, economic trends and everything a CEO needs to know.
-A small business itself, Corp!
+Magazine is a nationwide business publication dedicated to business owners and C-Suite leaders.
+Our publications provide breaking business news, legislative news and guidelines, best practices, and economic trends — everything a CEO needs to know.
+Part of a small business itself, Corp!
 Magazine is a certified WBENC, a woman-owned business.

-Since 1988 Corp!
-Magazine has been published in print form.
-Today we have pivoted our operations to 100% digital, with a reader-friendly digital flipbook, still delivered to this influential audience of seasoned executives and business leaders.
-This exclusive circulation ensures the highest quality, targeted audience for advertisers, with equal distribution across Michigan.
+Corp!
+Magazine began publishing in print form in 1988.
+Today, like so many businesses in the digital age, Corp! has pivoted to become a 100-percent digital operation, with a reader-friendly digital flip-book, delivered to its influential audience of seasoned executives and business leaders.
+This exclusive circulation ensures the highest-quality, targeted audience for advertisers and readers.

 Contact us: [email protected]